A Guide to Small Townhome Living

 The differences between townhomes and houses can be broadly organized into three main categories:

-What is a Townhome?
+What Is a Townhome?

 The most visual difference between townhomes and traditional houses is their structure.
 A townhome is attached to at least one other townhome that usually looks very similar to the first.
 A traditional house is a single structure that does not share any walls with other houses.
-Regular houses don’t necessarily have a larger square footage or more rooms.
+Regular houses don’t necessarily have larger square footage or more rooms.
 They DO tend to be more compact than a single-family house which makes them great options for both young families and retirees.
 On the other hand, a traditional house can more easily accommodate larger families who may need or want more room on a daily basis.

 Establishing a price range is very important when either buying a townhome or a house.